Which place is cheaper, Salzburg or Bucharest?

 Bucharest is a popular choice for travelers.
 Five days is usually plenty of time to spend here with extra days to spare.
 With this much time, visitors often visit nearby destinations or take day trips.
 The entire region has so many activities, and you'll want time to do everything.

-You'll find food and shopping around the recognizable city of Salzburg.
+You'll find food and shopping around the beautiful city of Salzburg.
 The length of your ideal trip is an individual decision.
 If you have five days, this city makes for a great vacation.
 Exploring the old town is a popular activity.
 Five days should give you a good understanding of everything this city has to offer.

 Bucharest is a great place to explore.
 One week is more than enough time to enjoy everything.
 Take some day trips to nearby places to fill the extra days.
-This offers something for everyone.
+This city offers something for everyone.

 Salzburg is a popular choice for travelers.
 Make sure you visit the old town while you're here.
 One week is usually plenty of time to spend here with extra days to spare.
 With this much time, visitors often visit nearby destinations or take day trips.
 It will give you the chance to have new experiences.